-At December 31, 2021, 230 positions out of a total of 432 positions were in an unrealized loss position and the largest unrealized loss position is \$5.6 million.
-The decrease in value can be attributed to movement in foreign exchange rates for the non-U.S. government agency bonds since purchase.
-The Company believes that such securities were temporarily impaired at December 31, 2021.
-At December 31, 2020, 47 positions out of a total of 144 positions were in an unrealized loss position and the largest unrealized loss position was \$0.4 million.
+At December 31, 2022, 797 positions out of a total of 863 positions were in an unrealized loss position with the largest unrealized loss position being \$44.1 million.
+The increase in gross unrealized losses on fixed maturities can be attributed to rising interest rates and the movement in foreign exchange rates for the non-U.S. government agency bonds since purchase.
+The Company believes that such securities were temporarily impaired at December 31, 2022.
+At December 31, 2021, 230 positions out of a total of 432 positions were in an unrealized loss position with the largest unrealized loss position being \$5.6 million.